 - 12.1 It is good practice for councillors to visit a sample of implemented planning permissions to assess the quality of the decisions and the development.
 This should improve the quality and consistency of decision-making, strengthen public confidence in the planning system, and can help with reviews of planning policy. - 12.2 Reviews should include visits to a range of developments such as major and minor schemes; upheld appeals; listed building works and enforcement cases.
 Briefing notes should be prepared on each case.
-The planning committee should formally

-- consider the review and decide whether it gives rise to the need to reconsider any policies or practices. - 12.3 Scrutiny or standards committees may be able to assist in this process but the essential purpose of these reviews is to assist planning committee members to refine their understanding of the impact of their decisions.
-Planning committee members should be fully engaged in such reviews. - Complaints and Record Keeping - 13.1 The Council has a complaints procedure. - 13.2 So that complaints may be fully investigated and as general good practice, record keeping should be complete and accurate.
-Every planning application file should contain an accurate account of events throughout its life.
+The planning committee should formally consider the review and decide whether it gives rise to the need to reconsider any policies or practices. - 12.3 Scrutiny or standards committees may be able to assist in this process but the essential purpose of these reviews is to assist planning committee members to refine their understanding of the impact of their decisions.
+Planning committee members should be fully engaged in such reviews.

+13. Complaints and Record Keeping

+13.1 The Council has a complaints procedure.

+13.2 So that complaints may be fully investigated and as general good practice, record keeping should be complete and accurate.
+Every planning application file should, up to the point of decision (including any decision on appeal or legal challenge) contain an accurate account of events throughout its life.
 It should be possible for someone not involved in that application to understand what the decision was, and why and how it had been reached.
 This applies to decisions taken by committee and under delegated powers, and to applications, enforcement and development plan matters.